Disk space utilization

 Here:

-• slot_name — name of the logical replication slot;
+— name of the logical replication slot;replicationslotlag

-• active — boolean value indicates whether the logical replication slot is in use.
-Value f indicates that the slot has no consumer.
+— Boolean value indicates whether the logical replication slot is in use.
+Valuef

-If you have PostgreSQL version 13 or higher, you can limit the maximum size of stored WAL files using the parameter max_slot_wal_keep_size.
-Note that when using this option, the transaction log may be deleted before the consumer reads the changes from the logical replication slot.
+.
+Note that when using this parameter, the transaction log may be deleted before the consumer reads the changes from the logical replication slot.

 "Dead" motorcades

 When you update rows in a table (UPDATE) or delete them (DELETE), tuples are not actually deleted from disk, but new versions of them are created.
 The old versions of tuples will be called "dead tuples".
-This versioning is necessary to implement the process MVCC (Multi-Version Concurrency Control).
+This versioning is necessary to implement the MVCC (Multi-Version Concurrency Control) process.
 Even though the rows are changed in one transaction, other active transactions may continue to see the old version of the rows.
 "Dead" tuples can only be deleted when all active transactions are closed.

 "Dead" tuples will also be formed on the replica if you are using logical replication.